Tuscan Women Cook

 Learn Italian Regional Cooking Deep in the Heart of Tuscany

 | Imagine cooking deep in the heart of Tuscany.
 Photo ©Transitions Abroad.

 Tuscan Women Cook is not just another cooking school.
 This residential program offers a unique involvement in Tuscan life.
-Participants in the week-long course stay at La Chiusa Hotel, and elegantly restored farmhouse and olive mill near Montepulciano, and the food is produced from its gardens and ochards as well as local food producers.
+Participants in the week-long course stay at an elegantly restored farmhouse and olive mill near Montepulciano, and the food is produced from its gardens and ochards as well as local food producers.

 A week full of food, wine, exploration, and shopping begins with a superb dinner that progresses from platters of crostini and toppings, to three types of homemade pasta, to stuffed breast of chicken-all served with wines grown on the surrounding hills.
 The view out an open window at the end of the rustic wooden table is tough competition for the delicious food.

 A spacious farmhouse kitchen is the setting for each morning's cooking class.
 The best cooks in Tuscany, usually women, demonstrate the local age-old recipes and techniques: using the freshest local ingredients and teaching simplicity and faithfulness to the ingredients.

 In addition to cooking classes, the daily schedule, in which students can participate as much or as little as desired, includes a tour of a nearby winery and explorations of picture-postcard medieval villages.